ulidtko/blynk-library/docs/Widgets.md

 ### Bridge

 Bridge can be used for Device-to-Device communication.
-You can send digital/analog/virtual write commands from one device to another, knowing it's auth token.
+You can send digital/analog/virtual write commands from one device to another, knowing its auth token.

 ```cpp
 // Bridge widget on virtual pin 1